 Many states are commonly associated with their foods and traditional cuisine.
 Maryland is best known for the blue crab, the bountiful delicacy of the Chesapeake Bay.
 Maryland agriculture also plays a key role in the health of the state's economy, environment and quality of life.
 There are more than 12,800 farms in Maryland providing a wide variety of fresh, nutritious foods that are available locally.
-Following is a guide to the specialty foods and popular cuisine of the region.
+The following is a guide to the specialty foods and popular cuisine of the region.

 01 of 06

 Blue Crabs have been caught commercially in the Chesapeake Bay area since the mid-1800s.
 They are plentiful from late spring through fall.
 Crab is a favorite Maryland food and is prepared in many ways—steamed or sautéed (soft shells), as crab cakes and crab imperial, or in crab soup and crab dip.
 Although the blue crab is commonly known as “the Maryland crab,” a large portion of them are caught in the Virginia waters of the Chesapeake Bay as well.